-The ASPIRE® (After School Program Interventions and Resiliency Education) Intensive Outpatient Program at CHOC Children’s is designed for teens who show moderate to severe symptoms of anxiety, depression or other mental health problems.
+The Intensive Outpatient Program (IOP) at CHOC is designed for teens who show moderate to severe symptoms of anxiety, depression or other mental health problems.

 Participants ages 13 to 18 attend after-school programming for three hours a day, four days a week in sessions that span eight weeks total.

-Run by experienced, licensed clinicians who specialize in working with teens, ASPIRE incorporates therapy, mindfulness exercises, coping and problem-solving skills, art therapy and other expressive therapies to help teens develop and practice healthy behaviors and how to manage their feelings, emotions and personal interactions.
+Run by experienced, licensed clinicians who specialize in working with teens, the IOP incorporates therapy, mindfulness exercises, coping and problem-solving skills, art therapy and other expressive therapies to help teens develop and practice healthy behaviors and how to manage their feelings, emotions and personal interactions.

 Parents or guardians also participate in family counseling and skills groups two days a week in the late afternoon and early evening.